The brands

 Ensis

-Ensis was the second brand to market with the Roger parawing in late 2024.
-Designed around ease of use, the Roger features colour-coded bridles and a 3-Point Bridle System that simplifies setup and reduces tangling.
-The V2 is already available, showing active product development.
+Ensis was the second brand to market, launching in late 2024 just months after BRM.
+Designed around ease of use, its parawing uses colour-coded bridles and a 3-Point Bridle System that simplifies setup and reduces tangling.
+Now in a second generation that adds low-end power and expanded sizing.

 Reflex airfoil innovation from Australia